sigmorphon/2024TokenST/README.md

 ## Evaluation

-We will provide python evaluation scripts, reporting the following evaluation measures:
+We will provide Python evaluation scripts, reporting the following evaluation measures:

 - TBA

 ## Submission

-Please submit your team's results to khuyagbaatar.b@gmail.com CCing your teammates by TBA (AoE).
+Please submit your team's results to khuyagbaatar.b@gmail.com, CCing your teammates by TBA (AoE).
 Each submission should be a .tar.gz or .zip file.

 ## Timeline (Tentative)

-- February 15, 2023: Task website is complete, and accepting registrations to the mailing list
+- February 15, 2023: The task website is complete, and accepting registrations to the mailing list
 - March 1, 2024: Data collection is complete, and data is released to participants
 - April 1, 2024: Baseline systems released to participants
 - May 15, 2024: Test data is available for participants